 South Africa’s first cookbook devoted to berries will make a splendid, scrumptious souvenir of visits to Hillcrest, of its berried treasure, of the beauty of the setting in this stunning part of the Boland.

-Photographs – Left: Raspberry & White Chocolate Tart (page 73) / Right: Berry Cheesecake (page 24)
+Photos – Left: Raspberry & White Choc Tart (page 73) / Right: Berry Cheesecake (page 24)

 Try this Strawberry Mouse – Serves 6 – 8